What do you think the value of this rare 5 lb, 12" high, legally trapped little creature in Montana is?

 But are the swift fox on their way to being wiped out again in Montana?

 Human beings protect what they love and love only what they know.

 Over the years, we have inundated you with the cruel images and truths in trapping.
-Of late many people have been absent or scarce on social media.
-We all could use some pleasantries, some enjoyable different views of wildlife that make us smile of the animals we fight so hard to respect, preserve and protect from trapping.
-This is the first in our series, "Love wildlife."
-Thank you for all your support and sticking with us!
-Enjoy!
+We all could use some pleasantries, some enjoyable different views of wildlife who make us smile, and a reminder of who these animals are who we fight so hard to respect, preserve, and protect from trapping.

 Speak up for Fishers, ESA protections NEEDED